HOW AMERICA GATHERS · THANKSGIVING

 The bird was always Mexican

-That's the quiet joke of the Southwest chapter.
 Miami's bird had to learn Spanish.
 This one never forgot it.

 The oldest food on the table

 The tamale itself is older than almost anything else in this book.
-People in Mexico and Central America have been wrapping seasoned corn dough around a filling and steaming it in a husk for thousands of years — food for ceremonies, and for armies on the march, because a tamale is the original portable meal: self-wrapped, self-stored, made by the hundred.
+People in Mexico and Central America have been wrapping seasoned corn dough around a filling and steaming it in a husk for thousands of years, food for ceremonies and for armies on the march, because a tamale is the original portable meal: self-wrapped, self-stored, made by the hundred.

 The assembly line of memory